Image source: Facebook.

 In terms of its core social media property, Facebook continues to implement ways to maintain its user engagement and its overall user base.
 The company has created new ways to make sharing extremely easy for users, like auto-generated reminders of "friendship anniversaries" and the like.
 What's more, online giants Facebook and Alphabet are each developing their own solutions to continue to expand their addressable audiences.
 Case in point, Facebook recently conducted the first successful test of its Internet-beaming drone dubbed Project Aquila.
 Though certainly altruistic to an extent -- Internet access has been linked to a host of positive economic and social statistics -- bringing more people online also expands the potential user base for online services like Facebook and Google.

 Creating new tools like better sharing prompts, and new ways of expanding its user base like Project Aquila, should each help Facebook continue to grow its presence.
 It helps that Facebook also owns popular social networks and messaging services including Instagram, Messenger, and WhatsApp.
 So, while Snapchat's rise presents perhaps the most alarming challenge to Facebook's social media empire, don't worry: Facebook isn't going anywhere anytime soon.

 A secret billion-dollar stock opportunity

 Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
-Adam Levy has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends Alphabet (A shares), Alphabet (C shares), Facebook, and Twitter.
+Andrew Tonner has no position in any stocks mentioned.
+The Motley Fool owns shares of and recommends Alphabet (A and C shares), Amazon.com, Facebook, and Verizon Communications.
 Try any of our Foolish newsletter services free for 30 days .
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy .